Taylor-CCB-Group/MDV/python/mdvtools/test_projects/README_pbmc3k_tutorial.md

 After the setup is done, please follow the instructions below:

-1. In the open terminal run.
+1. In the open terminal run the command below.
 If you do not have jupyter notebook installed install it.
     `jupyter notebook`
 2. Open and run the notebook